jdjake/Notes/Philosophy/ProblemsOfPhilosophy.md

 The world of being is unchangeable, rigid, exact, delightful to the mathematician, the logician, the builder of metaphysical systems, and all who love perfection more than life.
 The world of existence is fleeting, vague, without sharp boundaries, without any clear plan or arrangement, but it contains all thoughts and feelings, all the data of sense, and all physical objects, everything that can do either good or harm, everything that makes any difference to the value of life and the world.
 According to our temperaments, we shall prefer the contemplation of the one or of the other.
 The one we do not prefer will probably seem to us a pale shadow of the one we prefer, and hardly worthy to be regarded as in any sense real.
 But the truth is that both have the same claim on our impartial attention, both are real, and both are important to the metaphysician.

+But for the fact of memory in this sense, we should not know there was a past at all, nor should we be able to understand the word 'past', any more than a blind man can understand the word "light".
+Thus there must be intuitive judgements of memory.

+As it is, the test of coherence condemns the dreams, and confirms the waking life.